AHMADIYYA MUSLIM FOREIGN MISSIONS OFFICE UK

 PERSECUTION OF AHMADIS IN PAKISTAN

-The Ahmadiyya Muslim Jama’at is established in 214 countries of the world.
-This community was formed in Qadian, India in 1889 by Hazrat Mirza Ghulam Ahmad who was a great Muslim divine and reformer.
+The Ahmadiyya Muslim Jama‘at is established in 214 countries of the world.
+This community was founded in Qadian, India in 1889 by Hazrat Mirza Ghulam Ahmad who was a great Muslim divine and reformer.
 The movement he started is an embodiment of the benevolent message of Islam – peace, universal brotherhood, universal justice, and submission to the will of God.
-It rejects all forms of terrorism and is opposed to the concept of aggressive violence to promote religion i.e. the present-day concept of Jihad.
+It rejects all forms of terrorism and is opposed to the concept of aggressive violence to promote religion i.e. the present-day concept of violent Jihad.
 Extremist ulama are vehemently opposed to this peaceful interpretation of Islam.
 They have used it as an excuse to excommunicate this Jama‘at from the fold of Islam.
-In Pakistan and some other Muslim countries, mullas, politicians, and generals in power have cooperated with one another to suppress and persecute this reformist community.
+In Pakistan and some other Muslim countries, mullas, politicians, and generals in power have cooperated to suppress and persecute this reformist community.

-Yohanan Friedmann, a research scholar, in his book ‘Prophecy Continuous’ has written: “The Ordinance promulgated by the President on April 26, 1984, goes a long way in accepting the most extreme anti-Ahmadi demands and transforms much of the daily life of the Community into a criminal offense.”(University of California Press, 1989; p 46)
+Yohanan Friedmann, a research scholar, and Max Schloessinger Professor Emeritus has written in his book ‘Prophecy Continuous’: “The Ordinance promulgated by the President on April 26, 1984 goes a long way in accepting the most extreme anti-Ahmadi demands and transforms much of the daily life of the Community into a criminal offence.”
+(University of California Press, 1989; p 46)

 This law breaks the guarantee provided by the Constitution in Article 20 on freedom of religion.
 It blatantly violates Article 18 of the Universal Declaration of Human Rights, goes against the spirit of the United Nations Charter, and is an obvious outrage against the UN General Assembly’s Declaration on the Elimination of All Forms of Intolerance and Discrimination based on Religion or Belief.
 The UN Sub-commission on the Prevention of Discrimination and Protection of Minorities expressed its ‘grave concern’ at the promulgation of this Ordinance and requested the UN Commission on Human Rights to call on the Government of Pakistan to repeal it (E/CN.4/Sub.2/1985/L.42 of 27 August 1985).
 It is nevertheless relentlessly applied.